-Excessive headroom leads to reduce the number of Historically, HPC data center networks were small in scale and optimized through manual configuration.
-However, a goal of the Intelligent Lossless Data Center Network is to enable HPC and AI data centers to grow to cloud scale and be provisioned through automation.
-Manual configuration and hand tuning parameters are not possible at cloud scale, but the proper operation of the HPC data center requires network wide consistent configuration of several attributes.
+Historically, HPC data center networks were small in scale and optimized through manual configuration.
+However, a goal of the Intelligent Lossless Data Center Network is to enable HPC and Al data centers to grow to cloud scale and be provisioned through automation. configuration and hand tuning parameters are not possible at cloud scale, but the proper operation of the HPC data center requires network wide consistent configuration of several attributes.
 Some of the key attributes include:

-- Consistent mapping of network priorities to switch traffic classes (i.e. switch queues) - Consistent assignment of application traffic to network priorities - Consistent enablement of PFC on lossless queues while too little traffic classes - Bandwidth allocations for traffic classes using Enhanced Transmission Scheduling (ETS) - Buffer threshold settings for PFC (i.e. headroom) - Buffer threshold settings for ECN marking
+- Consistent mapping of network priorities to switch traffic classes (i.e. switch queues). - Consistent assignment of application traffic to network priorities. - Consistent enablement of PFC on lossless traffic classes. - Bandwidth allocations for traffic classes using Enhanced Transmission Scheduling (ETS). - Buffer threshold settings for PFC and ensuring there is enough headroom to avoid loss. - Buffer threshold settings for ECN marking.

-The IEEE 802.1 Working Group defined the Data Center Bridging eXchange protocol (DCBX) to automate the discovery, configuration and misconfiguration detection of many of the data center network configuration attributes.
+The IEEE 802.1 Working Group defined the Data Center Bridging eXchange protocol (DCBX) to automate the discovery, configuration, and misconfiguration detection of many of the data center network configuration attributes.
 DCBX leverages the Link Layer Discovery Protocol (LLDP) to exchange a subset of configuration attributes with a network peer, and if the peer is 'willing' to accept recommended settings, the two peers can create a consistent configuration.
 This consistent configuration can propagate across the entire data center network if all devices are running DCBX.
 The protocol, however, does not exchange all key attributes for a data center network.
 In particular, it does not enable the automatic setting of buffer thresholds, which can be quite complex to determine and critical to the proper operation of the network.